-- The Paleocene-Eocene Thermal Maximum (PETM) was a period of global warming associated with ocean acidification, an 45 intensified hydrological cycle, reduction in marine dissolved oxygen concentrations, eustatic sea level rise, and major ecological shifts (e.g., Zachos et al., 2003; Gingerich 2006; Dickson et al., 2014; Sluijs et al., 2008; Carmichael et al., 2017).
+The Paleocene-Eocene Thermal Maximum (PETM) was a period of global warming associated with ocean acidification, an intensified hydrological cycle, reductions in marine dissolved oxygen concentrations, eustatic sea level rise, and major ecological shifts (e.g., Zachos et al., 2003; Gingerich 2006; Dickson et al., 2014; Sluijs et al., 2014; Carmichael et al., 2017).
 Recent age estimates place the PETM at approximately 55.93-55.71 Ma (Westerhold et al. 2017; Hollis et al. 2019).
 The onset of the PETM is marked by a global negative carbon isotope excursion (CIE) (Dickens et al. 1997; Gradstein et al. 2012).
-Possible sources of this isotopically light carbon include methane clathrates, combustion of organic matter, 50 thermogenic methane, and organic matter released from permafrost (e.g., McInerney and Wing, 2011).
+Possible sources of this isotopically light carbon include methane clathrates, combustion of organic matter, thermogenic methane, desiccation of epicontinental seas, and organic matter released from permafrost (McInerney and Wing, 2011).
 Sea surface temperature (SST) during the PETM in some low-latitude regions exceeded 35 °C, resulting in heat stress for eukaryotic plankton (e.g., Frieling et al., 2018).
 In contrast, the few existing PETM records of low-latitude terrestrial plant assemblages indicate an increase in diversity (e.g., Jaramillo et al., 2010; Srivastava and Prasad, 2015; Prasad et al., 2018).
-Here, we established a new multiproxy record of the response of marine and terrestrial biota to the PETM in the western 55 Caribbean/Gulf of Mexico at International Ocean Discovery Program (IODP) Expedition 364 Site M0077.
-This record includes the first published pollen and spore PETM assemblage from tropical North America (Smith et al., 2020a, 2020b).
-These data allow us to determine the extent of marine and terrestrial heat stress from the understudied region and determine - International Ocean Discovery Program (IODP)-International Continental Scientific Drilling Program (ICDP) Site M0077 is located on the peak ring of the Chicxulub impact crater in the Yucatán Peninsula, México (Fig. 1) (Morgan et al., 2017).
-The crater was a marine basin in the Paleogene, with mainly pelagic and outer-platform sediment deposition (Lefticariu et al., 2006).
+Here, we established a new multiproxy record of the response of marine and terrestrial biota to the PETM in the western Caribbean/Gulf of Mexico at International Ocean Discovery Program (IODP) Expedition 364 Site M0077.
+This includes the first published pollen and spore PETM assemblage from tropical North America (Smith et al., 2019, 2020).
+These data allow us to determine the extent of marine and terrestrial heat stress from the understudied region and determine how they compare with other PETM sections.

+Site M0077 is located on the peak ring of the Chicxulub impact crater in the Yucatán Peninsula, México (Fig. 1) (Morgan et al., 2017).
+The crater was a marine depositional basin in the Paleogene, with mainly pelagic and outer-platform sediment deposition (Lefticariu et al., 2006).
 Immediately after impact, some of the rim may have been subaerially emergent (Morgan et al., 1997), but, if so, would have been quickly eroded.
-During the PETM, only isolated areas of the crater rim may have been emergent, given the existence of an embayment into the crater to the north and northeast (Gulick et al., 2008).
+During the PETM, only isolated areas of the crater rim were still emergent, given the existence of an embayment into the crater to the north and northwest (Gulick et al., 2008).
 Although PETM records from the Gulf of Mexico are scarce, another site in the Chicxulub crater, the Yaxcopoil-1 (Yax-1) core, contains a PETM section identified by a negative carbon isotope excursion, deposited during a period of maximum flooding (Whalen et al., 2013) (Fig. 1).
-The PETM has also been identified on the Mississippi paleoshelf (Fig. 1), where evidence indicates increased TEX86^H-based SSTs, photic zone euxinia, and sea level rise (Sluijs et al., 2014).
+The PETM has also been identified on the Mississippi paleoshelf (Fig. 1), where evidence indicates increased TEX86H-based SSTs, photic zone euxinia, and sea level rise (Sluijs et al., 2014).

-70 2 Methods
+2 Methods